 The Company has change in control agreements with Messrs.
-Perreault and Jastrzebski and Mses.
-Gaudiosi and Zagorski and Utilities has a change in control agreement with Mr. Beard.
+Perreault, Jastrzebski and Beard and Mses.
+Gaudiosi and Zagorski.
 The change in control agreements are designed to reinforce and encourage the continued attention and dedication of the executives without disruption in the face of potentially distracting circumstances arising from the possibility of the change in control and to serve as an incentive to their continued employment.
 The agreements provide for payments and other benefits if we terminate an executive's employment without cause or if the executive terminates employment for good reason within two years following a change in control of the Company.
-See COMPENSATION OF EXECUTIVE OFFICERS - Potential Payments Upon Termination or Change in Control, beginning on page 57, for further information regarding the change in control agreements.
+See COMPENSATION OF EXECUTIVE OFFICERS - Potential Payments Upon Termination or Change in Control, beginning on page 53, for further information regarding the change in control agreements.